Yuiko-tsr/unit-3/Project/Manaha'sCrepeStore.md

         on_press:
             root.parent.current = "SignInPage_Client"
 ```
 The MDBoxLayout allows us to organize the design of the screen more easily by letting us align certain objects "vertically" or horizontally".
 This way we can more easily organize the screen for a more simple and accessible design for the users and client.
+Here we see that the Login button and Sign In button are aligned horizontally without the need for size_hint or pos_hint.
+This makes it easy for the developers to review the code as it leaves out unneccesary information and keeps the code concise and simple.

 # Criteria D: Functionality
 ## The drive to the video: